pr0gramista/super_form/README.md

 Check out examples at [superform.dev](https://superform.dev)!

-### Does it use state management?
-Super Form follows the idea of form state being inherently ephemeral and local, so tracking it in Redux or Bloc is unnecessary.
-Super Form is also faster since changing one field doesn't trigger an update to all fields.
-While this behavior can be achieved with Redux/Bloc it is not done by default.

-Having said that it is possible to save the values to anything you want.

 ## Usage
 1. Create SuperForm widget at the top of your form the as you would do with Form.
 You may want to add a GlobalKey, but that's not required.
 ```dart